-Bachelor of Engineering Science (Sports Engineering) Course Code: EBSG
+Bachelor of Engineering Science (Sports Engineering)

+Course Code: EBSG

-Campus:Footscray Park.
-This course is for Continuing students only. necessary for a career in a variety of key industries and organisations connected with engineering sports related technologies.
+About this course:The course covers practical and supporting engineering skills necessary for a career in a variety of key industries and organisations connected with engineering sports related technologies.
 These industries include equipment and sports gear manufacturers, professional sports associations and clubs, sports institutes, sport infrastructure designers and elite sports research.
 Graduates can work as design engineers, test engineers and software engineers.
 The initial part of the course is structured to provide a solid foundation in mathematics, physics, engineering sciences and human movement.
 The intermediate semesters include studies in specific topics of engineering materials, electrical engineering; mechanical engineering, biomechanics and ergonomics design.
 Students complete the course with studies in mechatronics and dynamics, management and professional practice, computer applications as well as a major project which will normally involve working with an industry partner.
 Work experience opportunities are available for selected students.